pineunity/apmec/doc/source/user/scale_usage_guide.rst

 * 500 - Internal server error, on scaling operation failed due to an error
 * 401 - Unauthorized

-VNF state transitions during scaling operation
+MEA state transitions during scaling operation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-During the scaling operation, the VNF will be moving in below state
+During the scaling operation, the MEA will be moving in below state
 transformations:

 * **ACTIVE -> PENDING_SCALE_IN -> ACTIVE**